grantjenks/python-sortedcontainers/docs/sf-python-2015-lightning-talk.rst

 short answer is two fold: I use bisect a lot and I cheat a little.
 But never fear, none of the graphs hide lazy-computations.

-I think Sorted Containers is great.
+I think :doc:`Sorted Containers<index>` is great.
 But listen to what other smart people say about it:

 Alex Martelli says: Good stuff! ...
 I like the simple, effective implementation idea of splitting the sorted containers into smaller “fragments” to avoid the